tenstorrent/tt-metal/docs/source/libraries/tt_dnn.rst

         tt::stl::reflection::Attributes attributes() const;
     };

-And below, is an example of how to declare a new on-host operation with all of the methods requred by the interface.
+And below, is an example of how to declare a new on-host operation with all of the methods required by the interface.

 .. code-block::